IBM/docker101/lab1.md

 Key Takeaways
 - Containers are composed of linux namespaces and control groups that provide isolation from other containers and the host.
 - Because of the isolation properties of containers, you can schedule many containers on a single host without worrying about conflicting dependencies.
-This gives you the advantage of making full use of the resources allocated to the host.
+This makes it easier to run multiple containers on a single host: fully utilizing resources allocated to that host, and ultimately saving some money on server costs.
-- The official images of the Docker Hub should be perferred (Lab 2) because they go through a vetting process by the Docker team.
+- The official images of the Docker Hub should be preferred (Lab 2) because they go through a [vetting process](https://docs.docker.com/docker-hub/official_repos/) by the Docker team and meet higher standards for security and documentation.
 - Containers include everything they need to run the processes within them, so there is no need to install additional dependencies directly on your host.